MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-forms.md

   - D365CE
 ---

-# Customize table forms
+# Customize entity forms

 <!-- https://docs.microsoft.com/dynamics365/customer-engagement/developer/customize-dev/customize-entity-forms -->

-Forms provide the user interface (UI) that people use to create, view, or edit table rows.
-Use the form designer in the customization tools to create and edit table forms.
+Forms provide the user interface (UI) that people use to create, view, or edit entity records.
+Use the form designer in the customization tools to create and edit entity forms.
 More information: [Create and design forms](../../maker/model-driven-apps/create-design-forms.md) for information about tasks related to working with forms in the application.

  This topic will provide information necessary to create or edit forms programmatically.

 <a name="BKMK_AccessingFormDefinitions"></a>

 ## Access form definitions
- Table forms are stored in the `SystemForm` table along with dashboards and visualizations.
-There are two ways that you can inspect the form definitions for a table:
+ Entity forms are stored in the `SystemForm` entity along with dashboards and visualizations.
+There are two ways that you can inspect the form definitions for an entity:

--   Include the table in an unmanaged solution and export the solution.
+-   Include the entity in an unmanaged solution and export the solution.

--   Query the `SystemForm` table
+-   Query the `SystemForm` entity

 <a name="BKMK_ViewingFormXml"></a>

-### View FormXML from an exported table
+### View FormXML from an exported entity

- Only definitions of system table forms that have been customized are included in exported managed solution.
-To view the definition of a system table form, you must either change it in some way, or create a new form by saving the existing form with a new name.
+ Only definitions of system entity forms that have been customized are included in exported managed solution.
+To view the definition of a system entity form, you must either change it in some way, or create a new form by saving the existing form with a new name.

  After you export the solution, extract the contents and view the customizations.xml file.
 You'll find the definition of the forms in `ImportExportXml` > `Entities` > `Entity` > `FormXml`.
- In the `<FormXml>` node, you'll find each type of form is grouped in a `<forms>` element with the `type` column specifying the type of form.
+ In the `<FormXml>` node, you'll find each type of form is grouped in a `<forms>` element with the `type` attribute specifying the type of form.

 <a name="BKMK_FormProperties"></a>

 ## Form properties
- The following table describes key `SystemForm` table attributes and the corresponding data included in the XML elements exported with the solution.
+ The following table describes key `SystemForm` entity attributes and the corresponding data included in the XML elements exported with the solution.

 |  SystemForm property  |                 FormXML element                 |                                                                                                              Description                                                                                                              |